 Q. Where and when do I report for my Orientation?

 A. Once you register online for orientation, you will receive a confirmation e-mail, which will include information on check-in.
 In general, you should plan to arrive on campus by 8am on the first day of your chosen session.
-If you are not able to arrive by 8am, we advise that you arrange to attend an early arrival program in addition to your preferred orientation session.

 Q. What do I need to bring?